jdheyburn/jdheyburn.co.uk/content/posts/applying-cartography.md

 # Applying Cartography

 With my academic background focused in infrastructure, I love seeing diagrams of topologies - they're a pretty damn useful way of understanding architecture of an application flow amongst other things.
-Let's take a look at how this my blog post is architected out.
+Let's take a look at how my portfolio site is architected out.

-As I mentioned in my first blog post [first blog post](/posts/blog-bootstrap/) - I've got several ideas on how I can improve on the architecture of this site.
+As I mentioned in my [first blog post](/posts/blog-bootstrap/) - I've got several ideas on how I can improve on the architecture of this site.
 But what good is evaluating where you've come from if you don't document what you currently have?

 That's when you can make true comparisons in any system.
 As such the aim of this series of posts will be to explain how this website is architected, so that we may reference it in future posts.
 Later on, I'll also talk about how you're able to get yourself set up as well.